Do you work with people sleeping rough?

-Many homeless patients seen by Pathway hospital teams face multiple health problems.
-We use the American term ‘tri-morbidity’ to describe patients with a physical health, mental health, and substance misuse problem.
+Many homeless patients seen by Pathway hospital teams face mental health problems, as well as physical health and substance misuse issues.

 Mental health guidance for outreach workers

 In 2013 Pathway worked with The Greater London Authority, Lambeth Council, South London and the Maudsley NHS Foundation Trust and Thames Reach to publish new tools and guidance to help outreach workers supporting people sleeping rough.

 The publication includes practical tools guiding workers through the use of the Mental Capacity Act and Mental Health Act and was updated in 2014 to include the Care Act and other statutory changes.

 The tools and guidance are for practical use for everyone who works with clients or patients on the streets.
 The Faculty for Homeless and Inclusion Health endorsed this work in 2013 to help us all respond better to the needs of vulnerable people on the street.

 Pathway has funding for free targeted training seminars for specialist staff in London.
 Sessions can also be commissioned in other areas.
 Please contact us to arrange training in your area.

 Download the guidance – Mental Health Service Interventions for People Sleeping Rough

 Advice for London charities

 Pathway offers an advice line for homelessness outreach workers in London seeking advice on the use of the guidance with complex clients on the streets.